 “… it’s because you weren’t paying attention and now look what you’ve done!”
 The customer behind me pointed to the box of eggs that had fallen off the conveyor belt and smashed all over the floor.

 “SO??!!!
-It’s not like I’m running around Waitrose throwing eggs about the place you grumpy sod.”
+It’s not like I’m running around Waitrose throwing eggs about the place you grumpy old sod.”

 “Would you like me to get you another box of eggs madam?” asked the rather bored looking cashier.

 “No, no, it’s fine,” I say angrily brushing my hair back from my face, forgetting my hand was coated in raw egg.
-“I’m worried if you do, this man behind me might murder me… ” The man didn’t murder me, but he looked like he was about to when I wished him a Merry Christmas on my departure.
+“I’m worried if you do, this man might murder me… ” The man didn’t murder me, but he looked like he was about to – especially when I wished him a Merry Christmas on my departure.

-Feeling smug, I got to my car and rang Jamie ready to have a good old rant but, as soon as he answered the phone, something peculiar happened.
-I started squeaking and sobbing down the phone about the mean egg man in Waitrose.
+Feeling smug, I got into my car and rang Jamie, ready to have a good old rant but, as soon as he answered the phone, something peculiar happened.
+I started squeaking and sobbing down the phone, about the mean egg man in Waitrose.
 Weird right?